protecode-sc/helm-chart/README.md

 ## Upgrading to 2025.3.0

-BDBA helm chart XXXX.XX.X moves away from bitnami rabbitmq helm chart to internal one.
+BDBA helm chart 2025.3.0 moves away from bitnami rabbitmq helm chart to internal one.
 In case you are using external rabbitmq, you can ignore this.

 There is no easy migration path of old rabbitmq volume since there will be many major rabbitmq version upgrades.